 Many home decorators like to use large potted live trees to brighten entry ways, living rooms.
 The favorite houseplants are typically tropical plants and offer a timeless aesthetic.
 Small tree plants are versatile and can be arranged in any room in the house next to a window that offers natural light.

 The best part of house plants is that they go with any decor and interior design styles.
+It’s really no different than designing your outdoor space with evergreen shrubs.
+Like boxwoods that can define your space.

 Adding Houseplants To Your Home Decor Provides A Refuge